bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 ## Deprecated Features

-* Wall Messages will not be migrated as the feature is now deprecated.
+* Wall Messages will not be migrated as the feature is now deprecated
-* Asset description information is no longer part of the blockchain state.
+* Asset name/description information is no longer part of the blockchain state
-* Account Public Data is deprecated and is no longer part of the blockchain state.
+* Account public data is deprecated and is no longer part of the blockchain state
-* Asset Public Data is deprecated and is no longer part of the blockchain state.
-* BitShares URL scheme: bts://... will be deprecated due to migration to hosted wallets.
+* BitShares URL scheme: bts://... will be deprecated due to migration to hosted wallets